 Mr. Tobias became Chairman of the Board and Chief Executive Officer of the Company in 1993.
-Prior to assuming this position, he served as Vice Chairman of the Board of AT&T from 1986 until 1993, and as Chairman and Chief Executive Officer of AT&T International (an AT&T subsidiary) from 1991 to 1993.
+Prior to assuming this position, he served as Vice Chairman of the Board of American Telephone and Telegraph Company ("AT&T") from 1986 until 1993.
+In addition, Mr. Tobias served as Chairman and Chief Executive Officer of AT&T International (an AT&T subsidiary) from 1991 to 1993.
 Mr. Tobias is a director of DowElanco; Kimberly-Clark Corporation; Knight-Ridder, Inc.; and Phillips Petroleum Company.
 He also serves as Vice Chairman of the Board of Trustees of Duke University and as a trustee of the Colonial Williamsburg Foundation.